PrajwalSD/runSAS/README.md

 # Is there a help menu?
  `./runSAS.sh --help`

+# How can I see the version of the script?
+ `./runSAS.sh --version`

+# How can I update to the latest version?
+ `./runSAS.sh --update`

 # How to use the script?
   * Download/clone `runSAS.sh` and transfer it to the SAS server
   * Set the environment parameters (inside the script in the top section)